Bristol Tenants Energy Advice

 Meeting the needs of tenants

-If tenants have self-disconnected from their energy supply due to financial worries, have built up energy debt or are simply paying more than they can afford, CSE can advise them on finding the right tariff, managing their energy consumption, negotiate an affordable repayment plan and in some cases access trust funds to help clear debt.
+If tenants have self-disconnected from their energy supply due to financial worries, have built up energy debt or are simply struggling to afford their bills in the face of rising energy prices, CSE can advise them on managing their energy use, negotiate an affordable repayment plan and in some cases access trust funds to help clear debt.

 Where our advisors spot damp and condensation issues in tenants’ homes they can offer behavioural advice to improve the situation or alert the council where improvements to insulation or ventilation are needed.

-These services are helping to improve the financial situation of tenants and have the potential to create warmer, healthier homes.
+These services are helping to improve the financial situation of tenants and create warmer, healthier homes.